 Saints have always been ordinary men.
 External glitters never mattered to a true saint.
 The halo in the picture is a reflection of the viewer’s mind.
-In real life we hardly see any halo.
-When Shirdi Baba lived, some people considered him as mentally unstable.
+In real life, we hardly see any halo.
+When Shirdi Baba lived, some people considered him to be mentally unstable.
 He used to talk to entities invisible to human eyes.
 He used to behave in strange manners.
 He was living the larger truth.
 Who can understand that?
 Only those who dare to rise up to his stature.

 Saints who chose to operate in the market place have always run the risk of ending up in mental asylums.
 Many never understood them.
 Many underestimated them.
-The extra ordinary powers that we read about, creates mental images.
-People live within that images and when they chose to live with a saint, the whole glass house starts to crack and eventually fall.
+The extraordinary powers that we read about, create mental images.
+People live within those images and when they chose to live with a saint, the whole glass house started to crack and eventually fall.
 Truth is one.
 One who lives in truth also is one with the truth.
-Everything else is illusion for him.
+Everything else is an illusion for him.
 He does not need to pretend.
 He cares not for ordinary glories, which we are usually victim to.
 There is nothing to prove.
 There is nothing to see.
-Look through my eyes, you will see truth.
+Look through my eyes, you will see the truth.
 Truth is as stark as the blazing sun.
 You chose the dark glasses.
 That was your choice.
 Truth is always stark and non-dual.

 So, as the saying goes, do not get too close to a saint.
-HA HA.
+Ha ha.
 Accept and enjoy his teachings, if you may.
-This is important if you want to maintain your mental picture about the saint.
+This is important if you want to maintain your mental picture of the saint.
 If that is what you choose.
 Getting closer to fire will burn you.
 Getting close to a saint will burn your expectations and even certain inherent traits.
 Beware!!!